 Security Futures Risk Disclosure Statement

-FINRA and the NFA require members to deliver the Security Futures Risk Disclosure Statement (Disclosure Statement) to customers at or prior to the time a customer’s account is approved for trading security futures.
-Thereafter, the firm must distribute each new or revised Disclosure Statement to each customer having an account approved for such trading or, in the alternative, not later than the time a confirmation of a transaction is delivered to each customer that enters into a security futures transaction.
-Firms may separately distribute new supplements to such customers; firms are not required to redistribute the entire Disclosure Statement or the earlier supplement.
-This Disclosure Statement has been prepared by FINRA and NFA with significant assistance from other futures and securities self-regulatory organizations.
+FINRA Rule 2370(b)(11)(A) requires a firm to deliver the Disclosure Statement to each customer at or prior to the time a customer’s account is approved for trading security futures.
+Thereafter, a firm must distribute each new or revised Disclosure Statement to each customer having an account approved for such trading or, in the alternative, not later than the time a confirmation of a transaction is delivered to each customer that enters into a security futures transaction.
+A firm may separately distribute new supplements to such customers; a firm is not required to redistribute the entire Disclosure Statement or the earlier supplements.

-- August 2010 Supplement to the Security Futures Risk Disclosure Statement
+- Security Futures Risk Disclosure Statement (Updated 2018)

-Additional copies of this document may be obtained by contacting FINRA MediaSource at (240) 386-4200.
+Additional copies of these documents may be obtained by contacting FINRA MediaSource at (240) 386-4200.